makamu-okinyi/makamus-portfilio-havckathon/README.md

 Personal Portfolio Website
-Welcome to my personal portfolio – a digital space that blends technology and photography to showcase who I am and what I build.
+Welcome to my personal portfolio, a digital space that blends technology and photography to showcase who I am and what I build.

 <!-- optional if you add a screenshot -->